simon-greatrix/CanonicalJson/README.md

 }
 ```

 would require to be expanded to specify all ten million zeros individually.
-This allows very small messages to place very large load on a server which is
+This allows very small messages to place a very large load on a server, which is
 therefore an opening for an asymmetric attack.
 To avoid this, an integer value with 30 or more trailing zeros will be expressed according to the rules for
 a floating point number.